Healing the Heart of Complex Trauma with EMDR and Ego State Therapy. Co-Editors Carol Forgash and Margaret Copeley Springer

 ***This is a “book” format course and is not included in the unlimited online package.

 ***This course requires a book purchase in addition to the exam fee.

 The powerful benefits of EMDR in treating PTSD have been solidly validated.
-In this groundbreaking new work nine master clinicians show how complex PTSD involving dissociation and other challenging diagnoses can be treated safely and effectively.
+In this groundbreaking new work, nine master clinicians show how complex PTSD involving dissociation and other challenging diagnoses can be treated safely and effectively.
 They stress the careful preparation of clients for EMDR and the inclusion of ego state therapy to target the dissociated ego states that arise in response to severe and prolonged trauma.

-This book course is has been developed for EMDR practitioners to help them provide successful EMDR treatment to clients diagnosed with complex trauma.
-Complex trauma victims have problems dealing with triggers, dissociation, affect disregulation, and stress.
+This book course has been developed for EMDR practitioners to help them provide successful EMDR treatment to clients diagnosed with complex trauma.
+Complex trauma victims have problems dealing with triggers, dissociation, affect dysregulation and stress.
 They require a tri-phasic trauma treatment approach integrated into the EMDR protocol: including 1: stabilization, 2: EMDR trauma processing and 3: resolution.

 “Healing the Heart of Trauma and Dissociation with EMDR and Ego State Therapy” provides therapists with a comprehensive treatment approach that weaves ego state and dissociative treatment strategies into the EMDR protocol to help overcome these specific problems.